LGBTQ Advocacy

 Know your Rights as a Trans Voter.
 This resource shares important information on state processes and rights that impact folks who may be in various stages of name and gender document changes.

-Stay Informed on State Issues
+Stay Informed on Current Issues

 Follow These Organizations